Lightweight Tech for Travel: What to Pack and What to Skip

 Ultralight Powerbank – Iniun10,000 45W with USB-C Cable

-INIU 10,000mAh 45W with USB-C Cable – This sunny yellow INIU 10,000mAh 45W power bank is easy to spot and cute too!
+10,000mAH tiny 45W powerbank (Iniu) – This sunny yellow INIU 10,000mAh 45W power bank is easy to spot and cute too!
 At just 163g, it’s one of the lightest power banks on the market with an equivalent spec.
 It charges everything, including my laptop, quickly via its 2 USB-C and one USB-A ports.
-I really appreciate the digital readout, so it’s easy to see exactly how much charge it has left.
-Pass through charging means I can charge one device while the power bank charges from one USB port on the plug.
-The neat little USB-C to USB-C cable, attached by magnets, is a great idea to keep the cable and power bank together.
+I really appreciate the digital readout.
+It makes it easy to see exactly how much charge is left.
+Pass-through charging means I can charge one device while the power bank itself is charging.
+The neat little USB-C to USB-C cable is a great idea to keep the cable and power bank together.

 UGreen 65W PD Gan International Wall Charger

-UGreen 65W PD Gan Wall Charger with plug ends for UK/US/Europe: The base is flat and lightweight so it doesn’t pull out of sockets easily, even with several devices connected.
-It has folding US pins and comes with 2 additional plug heads – a 3 pin UK plug and a 2 pin European plug.
-Both these ends snap on securely and far better than some of the other brands I’ve tried.
-It’s been reliable, fast-charging, and cool-running and capable of powering both laptop and phone together with no issues.
+Fast Charge 65W Flat Plug with EU/UK/US Plug ends (Ugreen).
+The base is flat and lightweight, so it doesn’t pull out of sockets easily, even with several devices connected.
+It has folding US pins and comes with 2 additional plug heads, a 3-pin UK plug and a 2-pin European plug.
+Both ends snap on securely, unlike some of the other brands I’ve tried.
+It’s been reliable, fast-charging, and cool-running.
+It’s capable of powering both a laptop and a phone at the same time.
 There are two USB-C and one USB-A ports.

-As a 65W GaN charger, it comfortably charges all my devices.
-I could have upgraded to one with 100W of even more, but those chargers were heavier and bulkier and unnecessary for the devices I use.
+As a 65W GaN charger, it charges all my devices.
+I could have upgraded to one with 100W or even more, but those chargers were heavier and bulkier and unnecessary for the devices I use.

 Beats Flex Earbuds

-Beats Flex Wireless Earphones – I don’t get on with truly wireless earbuds.
+Flex Wireless Magnetic Earphones (Beats) – I don’t get on with truly wireless earbuds.
 They never feel secure, and the idea of one dropping out mid-journey makes me nervous.
 So instead of AirPods (or the Android equivalents), I use the Beats Flex: Bluetooth earbuds with a lightweight neckband-style wire.

 They snap together magnetically when not in use, pausing the audio and keeping them safely around my neck.
 No rummaging for the phone, no tiny case to lose, no fiddly controls.
 Just simple, reliable, and ideal for travel.